speechbrain/benchmarks/benchmarks/MOABB/README.md

 ### Sequential model-based search (TPE-based) vs. random search
 Hyperparameter search was performed using TPE (configuration file at: `hparams/orion/hparams_tpe.yaml`) or using random search (configuration file at: `hparams/orion/hparams_random_search.yaml`).
-From our results, sequential model-based search (TPE-based) was superior than random search for 7 out of 9 datasets used, with improvements up to 5.7%.
+From our results, sequential model-based search (TPE-based) was superior to random search for 7 out of 9 datasets used, with improvements up to 5.7%.

 | Task | Hyperparams file | Training strategy | Key loaded model | Mean performance (test set): TPE - random search |  GPUs |
 |:-------------:|:---------------------------:|:---------------------------:|  -----:| -----:| :-----------:|